Gile987/synth/GETTING_STARTED.md

 ### Modules Won't Move

 Make sure you're dragging the **header** (colored top bar), not the body or ports.
+Modules snap to a 20px grid, so movement is intentionally aligned.

 ## Building for Production